Skip to main content

 Social loafing in social settings

-• Failing to clean up communal spaces simply because someone else is designated to perform the task
+• Failing to clean up communal spaces because someone else is designated to do it

-• Pretending to clap or sing in a large social crowd
+• Pretending to clap or sing in a large crowd

-• Not going to vote because you think enough other people will vote
+• Not voting because you think enough other people will

-• Not participating and relying on the instructor in group fitness sessions
+• Relying on the instructor instead of participating in group fitness sessions

 Social loafing in the workplace

-• Not actively participating (muting yourself, for example) in workplace virtual calls
+• Not actively participating (muting yourself, for example) in virtual calls

-Social loafing can occur in work projects if responsibilities are poorly defined.
+Social loafing can creep into work projects when responsibilities are poorly defined.

 Social loafing in sports

 • Not feeling motivated to play at your best in a team sport like soccer.
-Players may be less motivated and more likely to engage in social loafing when they are unsure of how they contribute to the bigger picture.
+Players are more likely to loaf when they’re unsure how they contribute to the bigger picture.

-• Not exerting all your effort on the rope when playing tug-of-war
+• Not exerting all your effort on the rope in tug-of-war

-In sports, social loafing occurs because there is a general objective as a team but no individual goals for each team member.
-Some team members may put in less effort because they don’t think they will be blamed for a negative outcome.
+In sports, social loafing occurs because the team has a general objective but individual members have no goals of their own.
+Some put in less effort because they don’t think they’ll be blamed for a negative outcome.

 Signs of social loafing

-Identifying the signs of social loafing is the first step to curbing its negative effects.
-Here are some signs to watch out for:
+Identifying the signs of social loafing is the first step to curbing its effects.
+Watch out for:

 • A decrease in a team member’s motivation during a group activity